xwmtp/XWillMarkTheBot/README.md

 1. Get [Python 3.7](https://www.python.org/downloads/release/python-370/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 The chatbot might run on older versions as well, but I did not test this and used newer Python features.
 2. You need a Twitch account for the bot to send messages.
 Make one if you don't have one.
 Don't forget to make the account a mod or vip in your chat so it can send messages fast.
-3. Generate an OAuth token for the bot account, which can be done [here](https://twitchapps.com/tmi/)
+3. Generate an OAuth token for the bot account, which can be done [here](https://twitchapps.com/tmi/).
+Don't share this token!
 4. Download the program (in releases?)
 5. Unzip the file wherever you want on your computer.